Skip to main content

 Kubernetes connectivity scripts

-These scripts enable you to verify the connectivity and configuration of your Kubernetes cluster, including checks for deployment status, service availability, and ingress configuration.
+These scripts enable you to verify the connectivity and configuration of your Kubernetes cluster, including checks for deployment status, service availability, and Ingress configuration.

 Kubernetes permissions